German submarine U-333: Second patrol

 U-333 left her new home port of La Pallice on 30 March 1942, and headed across the Atlantic to the coast of Florida.
 There, on 6 May, she attacked three ships, sinking two.
 The first was the unescorted 8,327 GRT American tanker Java Arrow, hit by two torpedoes 8 mi off Vero Beach at 05:43.
 The attack killed two officers on watch below, the 45 survivors abandoned ship in two lifeboats.
 They were later picked up by the submarine chaser USS PC-483 and a Coast Guard vessel.
-A Coast Guard officer boarded the ship to inspect the damage and ascertained that she could be saved, so the Master and four men returned to the ship and dropped the anchor to prevent the ship from going aground.
+Four men returned to the ship and dropped the anchor to prevent the ship from going aground.
 The Master then went to Fort Pierce and returned later with 14 of his crew and the salvage tugs Ontario and Bafshe which towed the tanker to Port Everglades.
 The ship was repaired and returned to service in 1943.

 Meanwhile, at 09:35, off Fort Pierce, U-333 hit the unescorted 1,294 GRT Dutch merchant ship Amazone with a single torpedo on the port side.
 The ship, en route to New York from Curaçao with a cargo of 926 tons of coffee and oil, sank within two minutes.
 Fourteen crewmen were lost, while the 11 survivors were picked up by the submarine chaser USS PC-484.

 Finally, at 23:25 the unescorted and unarmed 7,088 GRT American tanker Halsey was hit by two torpedoes off St Lucie Inlet, ripping a hole in the side 60 ft long.
 The ship, en route from Corpus Christi, Texas to New York, was laden with 40000 oilbbl of naphtha and 40000 oilbbl of heating oil.
 The crew of 32 abandoned ship in two lifeboats, almost being asphyxiated by naphtha fumes.
 An hour later the Halsey exploded, broke in two, and burst into flames.
 The lifeboats were soon found by USS PC-451, and towed to land by two fishing vessels.

 The next day, 7 May, U-333 was hunted by a convoy escort ship, and badly damaged by depth charges, forcing the U-boat to return to France.
 However, at 09:05 on 10 May, she attacked the unescorted 5,214 GRT British Clan Line merchant ship Clan Skene about 300 nmi south-east of Cape Hatteras.
 The ship, carrying 2,006 tons of chrome ore from Beira in Portuguese East Africa to New York, was hit by two torpedoes and sank.
 Nine crewmen were killed, while 73 survivors were later picked up by the destroyer USS McKean.
 Cremer noted in his Kriegstagebücher ("War diary") that the sinking of this ship was like .. a balm after these terrible depth charges.
 U-333 finally arrived back at La Pallice on 26 May.